dustinpfister/blog_posts/_posts/threejs-box3.md

 ## The Box3 class in threejs and what to know first

 The content of this blog post has to do with a general overview of a single class called Box3 in a javaScript library known as threejs.
 This is then not a [post intended for people that have no experience at all with threejs](/2018/04/04/threejs-getting-started/), let alone with [javaScript in general](/2018/11/27/js-getting-started/).
-You should have some background with javaScript and client side web development in general.
-I will not be getting into detail with everything that you should be aware of at this point, but I often use this first section to quickly mention some things you might want to read up more on before hand if you have not done so.
+I will not be getting into detail with everything that you should be aware of at this point, but I often use this first section to quickly mention some things you might want to read up on before hand.
 For example in order to even create a Box3 class at all to begin with directly at least one will need to Vector3 objects to begin with.

 ### Check out the Vector3 class